 Bellevue DUI Court

 You will usually be released from custody at the end of the DUI investigation.
 The Bellevue officer will then complete their report and submit it to the City Attorney's office for review.
 A Bellevue DUI charge is filed in the Bellevue District Court usually within one to three weeks after the arrest.

 There are two judges at the King County District Court-Bellevue Division, located at 585 112th Ave SE:

-- The Honorable Michael Finkel
+- The Honorable Lisa O'Toole (Division presiding)

-- The Honorable David Steiner
+- The Honorable Jill Klinge